interactive-indivisuals/inbound-parse-multipart-parser/README.md

 # inbound-parse-multipart-parser

-A javascript/nodejs multipart/form-data parser which operates on data from SendGrid's Inbound Parse Webhook.
+A NodeJS multipart/form-data parser which operates on data received from SendGrid's Inbound Parse Webhook.

-For example, a SendGrid Inbound Parse webhook pointing to an Azure Function

 # author

 Cristian Salazar was the author of the original parser.
-You can find the original [here][https://github.com/freesoftwarefactory/parse-multipart#readme].
-I, Allistair Vilakazi, just adapted the code to be able to parse the specific multipart/form-data format of SendGrid's Inbound Parse Webhook.
+You can find the original [here](https://github.com/freesoftwarefactory/parse-multipart#readme).

+Interactive IndiVisuals' developer teams adapted the code to be able to parse the specific multipart/form-data format of SendGrid's Inbound Parse Webhook.

 # Background